wpdunk/thermostat/README.md

 * I want to be able to decrease the temperature
 * So that I can be cool

 The minimum temperature is 10 degrees

+* As a thermostat user
+* I want to be able to set the min temp
+* So that it is never too cold

 If power saving mode is on, the maximum temperature is 25 degrees If power saving mode is off, the maximum temperature is 32 degrees Power saving mode is on by default